Saik0s/CoolKeyboard/README.md

 4. To switch between keyboard layouts, tap the globe icon on the bottom left corner of the keyboard.

 ## Keyboard Layouts
-- Emoji Keyboard: A keyboard layout featuring all the popular emoji unicode symbols.
-- Symbol Keyboard: A keyboard layout featuring commonly used symbols and special characters.
+- Symbol Keyboards: A keyboard layout featuring commonly used symbols and special characters.
-- Fraction Keyboard: A keyboard layout featuring fractions and mathematical symbols.
-- Currency Keyboard: A keyboard layout featuring currency symbols from around the world.

 ## License
 This project is licensed under the GPL-3.0 license.